-But not everyone willingly provides a breath sample and police officers cannot force DUI suspects to blow into a tube.
-More than 20 percent of drunk driving suspects in the U.S. refuse to take a breathalyzer or other BAC test when an officer suspects drunk driving, according to the National Highway Traffic Safety Administration (NHTSA).
-It varies greatly from state to state, from 2.4 percent in Delaware to 81 percent in New Hampshire (based on 2005 data cited by NHTSA).
+Not everyone willingly provides a breath sample.
+Police officers can't force DUI suspects to blow into a tube.
+More than 20% of drunk driving suspects in the U.S. refuse to take a breath test or blood test when an arresting officer suspects drunk driving, according to the National Highway Traffic Safety Administration (NHTSA).

 Implied Consent Laws

-Under "implied consent" laws in all states, when they apply for a driver's license, motorists give consent to field sobriety tests and chemical tests to determine impairment.
-Should a driver refuse to submit to testing when an officer has reasonable suspicion that the driver is under the influence, the driver risks automatic license suspension along with possible further penalties.
+As noted above, when you apply for a driver's license, you consent to field sobriety tests and chemical tests to determine impairment when driving a motor vehicle.
+This is known as an implied consent law.
+Suppose you, as a driver, refuse to submit to blood alcohol concentration testing when a law enforcement officer has reasonable suspicion that you're driving under the influence of alcohol.
+In that case, you risk automatic license suspension and possible further administrative penalties.

-- California: Can result in a citation for refusing a chemical BAC test; consenting to a blood draw after initially refusing a breathalyzer test exempts the suspect from a refusal charge
+- California: A citation may be issued for refusing a chemical BAC test.
+Consenting to a blood draw after initially refusing a Breathalyzer test exempts the suspect from a refusal charge.

 - New York: Automatic six-month license suspension plus a possible $500 fine

-- Massachusetts: Six-month automatic license suspension, but refusal cannot be used to imply guilt in a DUI case; lifetime suspension for refusal after three prior DUI offenses
+- Massachusetts: Six-month automatic license suspension.
+Refusal can't be used to imply guilt in a DUI case.
+Lifetime suspension for refusal after three prior DUI offenses

-- Ohio: Mandatory minimum 6-day jail sentence or three days in jail plus a 72-hour driver intervention program, and a fine, for those with a prior DUI conviction (20-day sentence if it's the second DUI charge in six years)
+- Ohio: Mandatory minimum six-day jail sentence or three days in jail plus a 72-hour driver intervention program and a fine if you have a prior DUI conviction.
+There's a 20-day sentence if this is your second DUI charge in six years.

-Learn More About Implied Consent Laws from an Attorney
+Learn More About Implied Consent Laws From a DUI Attorney